+I am a physician and a scientist having spent the past 35 years working on the epidemiology of cancer and to a lesser extent other chronic diseases.
 Over the decades, my focus switched from behavioral to environmental risk factors as I was confronted by the huge increase in cancer occurrence worldwide, not only in terms of burden of disease, but also in incidence rates after due consideration to the changes in population size and age structure.
 As these increases cannot be linked to genetic changes, nor only to behavioral or life-style modifications, and after taking into account the role of screening, earlier detection, improvement in diagnosis and better registration of cancer, increases in the occurrence of many cancers in different parts of the world have to be recognized as a true fact, including in Europe childhood cancer.
 The most logical potential explanation of these increases is the change in our environment in the past 50 to 70 years.
 Although some carcinogens always existed, the presence of chemical and physical carcinogens in the air we breathe, the water we drink, the food we eat and objects of daily living exploded.
 While I recognize the exact quantification of the attributable role of these contaminants in cancer occurrence remains debatable, I contend it is scientifically arguable a non neglectable part may be due to these pollutants.
 One of the most ubiquitous exposure to physical agents is the exposure to ELF and EMF which has been one of the most rapidly expanding, in particular over the past 30 years and this is accelerating.
-Soon the exposure to RFR will be so widespread that it will be also impossible to find unexposed human populations and human epidemiology will face an unprecedented challenge.
+Soon the exposure to radiofrequency radiations (RFR) will be so widespread that it will be also impossible to find unexposed human populations and human epidemiology will face an unprecedented challenge.

-This is why I want to truly congratulate the NTP program for having conducted the experimental study on exposure of rats and mice to RFR.
-This very nicely complements what is already known from epidemiology.
-Briefly stated, although epidemiology is often presented as showing limited evidence of carcinogenicity for RFR, my contention is that most epidemiological studies and in particular case-control studies while finding no overall increased risk when comparing exposed to unexposed do find increased risk in the group where it is expected to be found, namely the most heavily exposed, whatever the exact definition is, varying from study to study.
+Although epidemiology is often presented as showing limited evidence of carcinogenicity for RFR, my contention is that most epidemiological studies and in particular case-control studies while finding no overall increased risk when comparing exposed to unexposed do find increased risk in the group where it is expected to be found, namely the most heavily exposed, whatever the exact definition is, varying from study to study.
 This is for example the case of the Hardell studies conducted in the Nordic countries, the Interphone international study and the CERENAT study in France.
-Such a consistent finding should not be attributed to chance, but rather should be seen as what one can expect, especially with a relatively short study time scale as far as cancer induction period at the population level is concerned.
-In this context, the NTP study brings additional evidence on the carcinogenicity of RFR in experimental animals.
-This effect is mainly seen in rats and in male rats more than in females whereas findings in mice are more equivocal.
+Such a consistent finding should not be attributed to chance, but rather should be seen as what one can expect, especially because the use of all these objects emitting EMF is relatively new and cancer induction may take decades.